SomJagdale/myLearnings/body_awareness.md

 ✅ How is my breathing? (☑️ Deep & relaxed / 😤 Shallow & tense)
 ✅ Did I wake up feeling rested?
 (Yes/No)

-📌 **Action:** Pause, breathe, stretch, and check in with yourself emotionally.
+📌 **Action:** Pause, deep breathe, stretch, and check in with yourself emotionally.

 ---